ItsDrike/SecurePy/README.md

 """)
 ```

-- `max_exec_time` parameter is a way to specify the maximum amount of seconds the code will be allowed to run for until interruption. (required - int/float)
+- `time_limit` parameter is a way to specify the maximum amount of seconds the code will be allowed to run for until interruption. (required - int/float)
 - `restriction_scope` parameter is a way to specify how restricted the code should be.
 These are the currently available scopes:
   - **0**: No restriction (regular exec)
   - **1**: Restricted globals (removed some unsafe globals)